woven-baker/test-cpp/module1/03_scope-duration-and-linkage/03_04_storage-duration/03_04_storage-duration.en.md

 #include <iostream>

 int main() {
-    int* dynamicVar = new int(5);
+    auto dynamicVar = new int(5);
-    std::cout << *dynamicVar << std::endl;
+    // ...
     delete dynamicVar;
 }
 ```

-In the above example, dynamicVar is a pointer to an integer allocated on the heap.
-The integer it points to has dynamic storage duration and exists until delete dynamicVar is executed.
-We will learn more about what's going on here later.
+In the above example, we use `new` to dynamically allocate memory for an integer named `dynamicVar`. `dynamicVar` has dynamic storage duration and exists until it is explicitly deleted when the line `delete dynamicVar;` is executed.
+Don't worry too much about this now, we will learn more about what's going on here later.

 # Exercises